ShraddhaBisht/sql-exploratory-data-analysis-project/README.md

 This project contains 14 SQL scripts covering exploratory analysis, trend analysis, customer analytics, product analytics, segmentation, ranking, performance evaluation, and business reporting using Microsoft SQL Server.

-This repository contains SQL queries designed to help data analysts and BI professionals quickly explore, segment, and analyze data within a relational database.
-Each script focuses on a specific analytical theme and demonstrates best practices for SQL queries.

 ---

 ## 📊 Analysis Performed